dreamgrove/dreamgrove/content/feral/2021-01-29-Mythic+_Guide_Part_3.md

 Maystine: *Unless you are pushing the highest keys and can’t survive a mechanic you don’t need to.*

-Fore: *I loved running N’Zoth trinket in 8.3 high keys, as the 1min defensive it provided was nuts at a 2-3% DPS loss, so it’s worth thinking about at a high enough level to justify something like Scale or the Cheat-Death trinket, which are both a ~2% DPS loss, but I wouldn’t consider it until then - and i’m talking where things start to hard 1-shot, **which is a point we haven’t really reached yet***
+Fore: *I loved running N’Zoth trinket in 8.3 high keys, as the 1min defensive it provided was nuts at a 2-3% DPS loss, so it’s worth thinking about at a high enough level to justify something like Scale or the Cheat-Death trinket, which are both a ~2% DPS loss, but I wouldn’t consider it until then - and I’m talking where things start to hard 1-shot, **which is a point we haven’t really reached yet***

 ---